‘Ay Kash / ای کاش / If Only’ is an award winning theatre, art and

 share their hopes and dreams for a better future.

-The performance, created entirely online by the eleven young women in
+The performance, created entirely online by the eleven young women in Afghanistan,

-prestigious International Theatre Festival festival ‘Valise’ in Łomża,
+Theatre Festival festival ‘Valise’ in Łomża, Poland.

 Eleven girls

-Eleven girls, with tears in our eyes
+Eleven Girls, with tears in our eyes

 and trembling legs, with no way to escape.